adobe/aepsdk-messaging-ios/Documentation/sources/content-card-ui/tutorial/customizing-content-card-templates.md

 # Customizing Content Card Templates

-This tutorial explains how to customize content card templates in your application using the Messaging framework.
+This tutorial explains how to customize the UI of content cards in your application.

 ## Overview

-Messaging provides a way to customize content card templates based on the template type.
+Messaging extension provides a way to customize content cards based on the template type.
 You can customize the content card templates using the [ContentCardCustomizing](../public-classes/contentcardcustomizing.md) protocol.

 ## Implementing ContentCardCustomizing